Respect4Code/my-name-is-app/replit.md

 Preferred communication style: Simple, everyday language.

+**Family Voice Recording Philosophy**: The app supports familiar family voices (one or both parents, elder siblings) that would actually be present when using the app with the child.
+This creates the bonding and learning experience magic - children have been hearing these voices since they were in the womb.
+While the core value is parent voices, any familiar family member can record to maintain the emotional connection during learning.

 ## System Architecture

 This is a full-stack TypeScript application built with a React frontend and Express backend, designed as a monorepo structure with shared types and schemas.